aykansal/NFun/README.md

 ## Acknowledgements

 - Inspired by the visual style of Squid Game
-- Built with 💖 by the NFun team
+- Built with 💖 by the NFToodle team